agiga-quanta/Graph-isomorphism/Python examples/Sentence similarity pairs/README.md

 Our model that we use is [miniLM-L6-H384-uncased](https://huggingface.co/flax-sentence-embeddings/all_datasets_v4_MiniLM-L6), which calculates the similarity between sentences.
 <img width="640" alt="image" src="https://github.com/agiga-quanta/Translation-is-fun/blob/main/images/Model%20page.png">

 On the right side, you can find an interface API where you can try out any sentences.
 In the picture below, we tried "That is a happy person" with other sentences such as "That is a happy dog", "That is a very happy person", "Today is a sunny day".
 By clicking "Compute", we can get the similarity score to check.
+These scores means how similar the sentences are.
 <img width="640" alt="image" src="https://github.com/agiga-quanta/Translation-is-fun/blob/main/images/Model%20test.png">

 ## File: [Sentence_similarity_pairs.ipynb](https://github.com/agiga-quanta/Translation-is-fun/blob/main/Python%20examples/Sentence%20similarity%20pairs/Sentence_similarity_pairs.ipynb)